uobikiemukot/idump/README.markdown

 ## options

 -	-h: show help
--	-f: fit image to display size
+-	-f: fit image to display size (reduce only)
 -	-r: rotate image (90 or 180 or 270)

 ## supported image format